anareaty/pretty-properties/README.md

 ![note with banner](images/image-3.png)

+Property "banner_position" allows you to vertically position banner image.
+To change the position put into this property a number from 0 to 100.

-You can right-click on existing banner or call command to open menu to select banner image.
+You can right-click on existing banner or call command to open menu to select banner image or change banner position.

 ### Icon